Updated Feb 14, 2026

 If your business is a pass-through entity, you’ll report your business earnings on your personal tax return.
 If you pay yourself a salary, you must also report your earnings and pay taxes.

-- Itemizing deductions if they exceed your standard deduction
+- Itemize deductions if they exceed your standard deduction

 If you want to itemize deductions, consider tracking them on a spreadsheet throughout the year.
 That way, you won’t need to scramble to calculate them at tax time.

-If the Section 179 deduction doesn’t fully apply to your situation, you can also consider Bonus Depreciation.
-Under Bonus Depreciation, you can deduct a percentage of the cost of eligible new or used business equipment in the year it is purchased.
-However, the rate is phasing down:
+If the Section 179 deduction doesn’t fully apply to your situation, you can also consider bonus depreciation.
+Bonus depreciation allows you to deduct a percentage of the cost of eligible new or used business equipment in the year it’s placed in service.
+Under current law, bonus depreciation has been phasing down, and its availability for 2026 depends on whether Congress extends or modifies existing rules.

 Other tips include:

-- Deducting home office expenses based on actual costs or the IRS simplified rate, which is $5 per square foot up to 300 square feet of space.
+- Deducting home office expenses based on actual costs or the IRS simplified rate of $5 per square foot, up to 300 square feet.

-- If a disaster has impacted your business, you can claim the losses on your prior year’s returns instead of the year when the disaster occurred.
+- If a disaster has impacted your business, you may be able to claim the loss on a prior year’s return instead of the year the disaster occurred.

-- You can choose between deducting vehicle expenses based on the actual cost or the IRS mileage allowance of 70 cents per mile for the 2025 tax year.
+- Choosing between deducting vehicle expenses based on actual costs or the IRS mileage allowance of 70 cents per mile for the 2025 tax year.

-- Deduct business insurance expenses, including liability, workers’ compensation, commercial auto, and business interruption services insurance.
+- Deducting business insurance expenses, including liability, workers’ compensation, commercial auto, and business interruption insurance.

-The IRS scrutinizes insurance deductions closely, so ask your accountant before taking deductions.
+The IRS scrutinizes insurance deductions closely, so it’s smart to review these with your accountant before claiming them.

 Working with a tax professional can help you evaluate your strategies and make the most of any opportunities to secure your business succession plan and wealth transfer strategies.